-With Godzilla: King of the Monsters now officially in theaters, it seems like the perfect time to look back at the storied history of the giant monster movie icon.
-Since 1954, Godzilla has been running amok, creating memories, starring in many movies, and becoming a pop culture staple on the way.
-To celebrate the release of the brand new film we revisited all the 30+ movies in the series and ranked them from least good (because there’s literally no such thing as a bad Godzilla movie) to best for your reading pleasure!
+It’s always the perfect time to look back at the storied history of the giant monster movie icon known as Godzilla.
+Since 1954, Godzilla has been running amok.
+He’s been creating memories, starring in many movies, and becoming a pop culture staple on the way.
+We’ve revisited all the 30 plus movies in the series and ranked them from least good (because there’s literally no such thing as a bad Godzilla movie) to best for your reading pleasure!

 Sorry Matthew Broderick, but this ’90s American take on Gojira is a bit too Hollywood for us.
-Still, we were really into the fact that here Godzilla is a (maybe) girl, and if you like spectacle blockbusters this relatively tame CG-filled offering is still a whole bunch of fun.
+Still, we were really into the fact that here Godzilla is a (maybe) girl.
+If you like spectacle blockbusters this relatively tame CG-filled offering is still a whole bunch of fun.

-Though this is a very entertaining trilogy of monster anime, as standalone Godzilla films they can’t compare to the men-in-suits madness of classic Toho.
-But if you enjoy hard sci-fi and gorgeous animation, it’s still definitely worth checking out the only animated canon flicks.
+Though Netflix’s series is a very entertaining trilogy of monster anime, as standalone Godzilla films they can’t compare to the men-in-suits madness of classic Toho.
+But if you enjoy hard sci-fi and gorgeous animation, it’s still definitely worth checking out.
+These are the only animated canon flicks.

-An epic B-movie masterpiece, this was originally meant to be a King Kong film but was rejected by Rankin and Bass and repurposed as a Godzilla movie.
+An epic B movie masterpiece, this was originally meant to be a King Kong film.
+Rankin and Bass rejected it though, so it was repurposed as a Godzilla movie.
 Centering on the titular sea creature, this Pacific Island-set monster movie features some bank robbers on the run who end up helping the locals free themselves from the grip of a terrorist organization and a giant shrimp.

-This millennium’s take on Godzilla rewrote his history whilst paying homage to the original 1954 classic.
-It also has one of the coolest and most sci-fi-heavy origins for its titular antagonist, who’s spawned after a wormhole opens up and a magical ancient dragonfly appears and births the egg that will become Megaguirus.
+This millennium’s take on Godzilla rewrote the monster’s history whilst paying homage to the original 1954 classic.
+It also has one of the coolest and most sci-fi-heavy origins for its titular antagonist.
+He’s spawned after a wormhole opens up and a magical ancient dragonfly appears and births the egg that will become Megaguirus.

 A definite inspiration for TriStar’s ’98 offering, this is the ultimate cheesy popcorn entry from the original Godzilla canon.
 It’s essentially about Godzilla battling a UFO discovered deep under the sea, and it’s as good as it sounds.
 It’s also worth a watch for fans of the MonsterVerse as it gets deeper into the concept of studying monsters and shares thematic resonance with Monarch and their mission.